 When your check engine light comes on and your car starts sputtering, it can be a sign of a serious problem.
 Here are some of the symptoms you may experience:

-What Next – Diagnosing Check Engine Light and Car Sputtering
+What Next – Diagnosing And Fixing A Check Engine Light with Car Sputtering

 When trying to fix check engine light and car sputtering, it’s important to ask the right questions to diagnose and address the issue properly.
 Here are some questions to ask: